MichailZyusko/interview-preparation/Interview questions.md

     34. Did you work in an office or remotely?
 What do you prefer, and what’s better?
     35. How do you measure if something is successful or not?
     36. What do you like about the job?
 What’s your favorite thing to do?
+    37. How long have you been in software development?
+    38. What kind of project do you want to work on in ten years?
 - Miscellaneous ☑️
+    1. Which programming languages are you most experienced with?
-    1. What side would u like to work on at your next project?
+    2. What side would u like to work on at your next project?
-    2. Have you had any experience where you were a single developer on a project?
+    3. Have you had any experience where you were a single developer on a project?
-    3. How long have you been working at Innowise?
+    4. How long have you been working at Innowise?
-    4. What do you do in your free time?
+    5. What do you do in your free time?
-    5. Where are you from?
+    6. Where are you from?
-    6. How long have you lived in Warsaw?
+    7. How long have you lived in Warsaw?
-    7. From where did you move to Warsaw?
+    8. From where did you move to Warsaw?
-    8. Why did you move?
+    9. Why did you move?
-    9. What new technologies would you like to learn or work with?
+    10. What new technologies would you like to learn or work with?
-    10. What are your activities while you are on the bench?
+    11. What are your activities while you are on the bench?
-    11. Do you think there will be difficulties in working because of the time zone difference?
+    12. Do you think there will be difficulties in working because of the time zone difference?
 (Client from the USA)
-    12. Have you worked with code support?
+    13. Have you worked with code support?
 How do you understand the existing code?
 Have you ever been involved in troubleshooting?
-    13. Do you prefer imperative or declarative code?
+    14. Do you prefer imperative or declarative code?
-    14. What’s the ideal project for you?
+    15. What’s the ideal project for you?
-    15. Do you prefer frontend or backend development?
+    16. Do you prefer frontend or backend development?
-    16. Where did you study, at which university/college?
+    17. Where did you study, at which university/college?
-    17. Do you prefer working from home or office?
+    18. Do you prefer working from home or office?
-    18. When working remotely, do you work from home or an office?
+    19. When working remotely, do you work from home or an office?
-    19. When working remotely, what do you think is extra-important?
+    20. When working remotely, what do you think is extra-important?
 What’s your strategy for integrating yourself into a remote team?
-    20. What about synchronous communication versus asynchronous communication?
+    21. What about synchronous communication versus asynchronous communication?
 Calls vs chats?
-    21. Do you have any preferences, like technologies, methodologies, etc.?
+    22. Do you have any preferences, like technologies, methodologies, etc.?
-    22. How did you sync up with international remote teams?
+    23. How did you sync up with international remote teams?
-    23. How do you keep yourself updated with the new technologies?
+    24. How do you keep yourself updated with the new technologies?
-    24. How would you score your experience to our requirement from 1 to 10?
+    25. How would you score your experience to our requirement from 1 to 10?
-    25. What would you do if the documentation is not extensive yet?
+    26. What would you do if the documentation is not extensive yet?
-    26. What kind of resources do you use to keep up to date with changes in your specialization?
+    27. What kind of resources do you use to keep up to date with changes in your specialization?
-    27. How do you manage tight deadlines?
+    28. How do you manage tight deadlines?
-    28. Is time overlap okay with you?
+    29. Is time overlap okay with you?
 Won’t it be a problem that your day finishes when ours starts?
-    29. Were there any business pressures or missed deadlines on your last project?
+    30. Were there any business pressures or missed deadlines on your last project?
 How did you deal with that?
-    30. Have you worked as a tech lead on some projects?
+    31. Have you worked as a tech lead on some projects?
-    31. Did you choose the stack of technologies or someone else?
+    32. Did you choose the stack of technologies or someone else?
-    32. How long have you been working at Innovise?
+    33. How long have you been working at Innovise?
-    33. Is Innovise your first company?
+    34. Is Innovise your first company?
-    34. Where are you located?
+    35. Where are you located?
 Do you work remotely or from an office?
-    35. What technologies do you want to learn or work with?
+    36. What technologies do you want to learn or work with?
-    36. What new technologies would you like to learn or work with?
+    37. What new technologies would you like to learn or work with?
+    38. What major refactoring activities have you undertaken on the backend?
+    39. Do you know the user base of your application?
+How many users are using your application?
+And how do you run performance tests?
+    40. What have you been doing for the last 3 years?
+Is there anything memorable or something you're proud of?
 - Business process & Methodologies  ☑️
     1. Describe your experience of communication with managers, product owners, etc.
     2. Walk me through the lifecycle of a ticket that’s not yet been refined in Scrum.
 What stages would you expect it to go through?